UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 **TODO**

-[ ] Test Similarity and LillyMol notebooks...
+- [ ] Test Similarity and LillyMol notebooks locally with new env exports
-[ ] Check numpy dependency for codepsace aizynth env (may need to adjust setup)
+- [ ] Test updated setup.sh script with all notebooks in codespaces

 ## About